 This can be done on any dashboard, whether it is a driver or a segment dashboard.

-In the below example, it states that the Technology industry engagement score is 7.8.
+In the below example, the Technology industry engagement score is 8.0.
 Expand this section to learn more about the makeup of this industry, based by size and location.

-To learn more about a specific adjustment, simply expand the relevant attribute.
-In the below example the Tenure attribute is expanded, showing how much each segment has affected the adjustment on the original benchmark score.
+To learn more about a specific adjustment, expand the relevant attribute.
+In the below example the Tenure attribute is expanded, showing how much each segment has affected the adjustment on the original benchmark score, based on team distribution.